schooltool-project/schooltool-book/source/setup-initial.rst

 Once you've installed the SchoolTool server, it will automatically start running and restart itself whenever you start the computer.
 Thus, SchoolTool will be running in the background and available at http://localhost:7080 whenever you need it.

 The SchoolTool server process will take up some of your computer's memory.
-Whether or not you will notice this depends on how much memory you have on your computer, which other applications you use, and how many applications you use at the same time.
+Whether or not you will notice this depends on how much memory you have on your computer, which other applications you use, and how many applications and server processes you use at the same time.

 You can start and stop the process manually if you'd like.
 If you aren't used to doing this, you can install the ``sysvconfig`` package to make the commands a little more straightforward::